harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 - “Pavarotti is Italian”:
   - sense: the thought/proposition that Pavarotti is Italian
   - reference: True

+### But what does _meaning_ even mean?

+So far, the key concept of _meaning_ (which is after all the object of semantics).
+About this there are two types of theories:

+- **referential theories**, where meaning is what links linguistic expressions and real-words objects, events, situations (cfr. extension, reference).
+Theories of this kind lead to **truth conditional semantics**:
+  - advantages: provide an explanation of what meaning is - language corresponds to real-world situations
+  - drawbacks: semantics of hypothetical situations, all true propositions just mean “True”
+- **cognitive theories**, where meaning is the link between linguistic expressions and human mental constructs (cfr. intension, sense)
+  - advantages: allow to talk about hypothetical situations and to communicate our internal experience
+  - disadvantage: non rigorous, informal way to describe mental structures etc.

+## Compositional semantics

+_Compositional_ semantics deals with meaning of well formed _sentences_ (not the same as pragmatics where the “well formed” part is not that important).
+More precise distinction: same as competence VS performance, even though there is a strong relationship between the two.

+The __principle of compositionality__ is the following:

+> The meaning of a complex expression is determined by the meanings of its constituent expressions and the rules used to combine them

 ## Lexical relations between words